gucomecan/tracken/planning.md

 - CRUD operation over the list
 1.1.
 Create - create item with title
 1.2.
 Read - able to open it and see the title
-1.3 Update - after enter an item, title can be edited 1.4 Delete - can be done directly in the list
+1.3.
+Update - after enter an item, title can be edited 1.4.
+Delete - can be done directly in the list
+2. Add lint config
-2. Make code more reusable and readable, using best practices - styles, common components...
+3. Make code more reusable and readable, using best practices - styles, common components...
-3. Make it more beautiful
-4. Add lint config
+3.1.
+Add `styled-components`
+3.2.
+Convert all styles using `styled-components`
+3.3.
+Add theme(dark/light)

 ## SPRINT 2
 1. ...